chimera-linux/cports/Packaging.md

    `/var` directory is forbidden in packages.
 This results in a system where deletion of these dirs/files will result in them being re-created from scratch upon next boot.
+3) Note that directories in `/run` should not be handled through the `tmpfiles.d` mechanism, as the lifetime of those is limited to the runtime of the service.
+The mechanism of creation depends on how the service performs its privilege separation; if done through `dinit` then a separate service (with `depends-ms` linkage) should perform the creation (e.g. `command = /usr/bin/install -d -m 0750 /run/foo`), else a wrapper script for the service can do so (or the service can do so internally before losing privileges).

 <a id="handling_etc"></a>
 #### Handling /etc